snieda/tsl2nano/tsl2.nano.h5/nano.h5.md

 ##### No Dependencies, but useful to do the work

 * jdbc database driver (like hsqldb.jar)
-* jpa o/r mapper (like hibernate, toplink, eclipselink, openjpa, batoo-jpa, ormlite or ebean)
+* jpa o/r mapper (like hibernate, toplink, eclipselink, openjpa, datanucleus, batoo-jpa, ormlite or ebean)
 * generator tool to create entity beans (like hibernate-tools or openjpa)

 Hibernate 4 for example would have the following dependencies: